 - reduced levels of activity in the brain areas that control attention and activity

 - exposure to nicotine or alcohol while in the womb

 There is no evidence to suggest that these factors cause ADHD:

 The most common treatment option for ADHD is stimulant medications, such as Ritalin or Adderall.
 When a person uses these medications correctly, they can be highly effective in providing relief from the symptoms of ADHD.

 Doctors believe that stimulants alter the chemicals in the brain responsible for focus.
-There is also some evidence to suggest that stimulants may improve symptoms of hyperactivity and impulse control.
+There is also

 After treatment, children with ADHD may show marked improvement in tests and other school work.
 This can make it appear as though their intelligence increases.